jiusanzhou/tentacle/docs/README_ZH.md

 ```
 To honor the memory of fox&rabbit.
   -config string
-        Path to ngrok configuration file. (default: $HOME/.tentacler)
+        Path to tentcler configuration file. (default: $HOME/.tentacler)
   -log string
-        Write log messages to this file. 'stdout' and 'none' have special meanin
+        Write log messages to this file. 'stdout' and 'none' have special meanings (default "stdout")
-gs (default "stdout")
   -log-level string
         The level of messages to log.
-One of: DEBUG, INFO, WARNING, ERROR (defau
+One of: DEBUG, INFO, WARNING, ERROR (default "DEBUG")
-lt "DEBUG")
   -pool-size int
         Pool size for connections to tentacle service, 0 for no pool

 Advanced usage: tentacler [OPTIONS] <command> [command args] [...]
-        tentacler info                          List info from tentacled service
+        tentacler info                          List info from tentacled service.
-.
         tentacler start [tcp] [...]
-Start and regist to tentacled se
+Start and regist to tentacled service.
-rvice.
         tentacler help                          Print help
         tentacler version                       Print tentacle version